+William Penrose passed away in 1796 and the business was sold two years later to James Ramsey, Ambrose Barcroft and Jonathan Gatchell.
 Gatchell later became the sole owner of the company until his death in 1823.
-The Gatchell name would continue to be involved with his son George forming a partnership with George Saunders which would last until 1848.
-However, the business was not thriving during this period due to new duties being introduced on the manufacture and exportation of glass.
-The factory ceased production in 1851 and with its closure George Gatchell relocated to England where he lived for at least 30 years until his death.
+His son George formed a partnership with George Saunders which would last until 1848.
+However, the business suffered during this period due to new duties imposed on the manufacture and exportation of glass.
+The factory ceased production in 1851.
+George Gatchell relocated to England where he lived until his death 30 years later.

 The Re-Opening of Waterford Crystal

 There was no production of glass in the city of Waterford until after the Second World War.
 A small factory was established in Ballytruckle near the site of the original Penrose factory.
 Noel Griffin and Charles Bacik recruited 30 expert glass blowers from Europe who came to Waterford.
 They trained Irish apprentices in the art of glassblowing.
 One of these experts was Miroslav Havel from Czechoslovakia.
 Havel’s first act was to study the pattern books of the Waterford Flint Glassworks from the previous century.
 As I mentioned previously, it was Havel who oversaw the design and production of the famous Lismore pattern.

 The 1960s saw Waterford Crystal’s fortunes begin to soar as they began to sell directly to stores worldwide.
 In 1973, the company completed the plant in Kilbarry which totalled 425,000 feet.
 At the time the largest manufacturing unit of its type worldwide.
 The company continued to prosper until the late 1980s.
 At this point in time, things started to go awry due to the declining US dollar, falling demand and rising costs of business.